 Ford School Master's students acquire skills and problem-solving techniques relevant to the needs of private, public, and non-profit employers.
 They learn about the politics of public policy, effective public management, quantitative program evaluation, values and ethics, and other core knowledge necessary as a policy practitioner.

 Our students also acquire a strong grounding in quantitative skills through courses in calculus, statistics, microeconomics I and II, and applied econometrics.
-Beyond these core courses, the Ford School focuses strongly on the application of these skills to real-world public policy challenges through a required 10-week internship, an intensive policy simulation, and an Applied Policy Seminar, in which students complete a consulting project with a real world client under the guidance of a faculty mentor.
+Beyond these core courses, the Ford School focuses strongly on the application of these skills to real-world public policy challenges through a required 10-week internship, an intensive policy simulation, and an Applied Policy Seminar, now called Strategic Public Policy Consulting or SPPC, in which students complete a consulting project with a real world client under the guidance of a faculty mentor.

 Students then choose from a range of elective courses, developing expertise in international affairs and diplomacy, policy advocacy, public finance, benefit-cost analysis, and statistical forecasting and modeling.